Fourth Dynasty of Egypt

 The Fourth Dynasty of ancient Egypt (notated Dynasty IV) is characterized as a "golden age" of the Old Kingdom of Egypt.
 Dynasty IV lasted from c.
 2613 to c.
 2498 BC.
 It was a time of peace and prosperity as well as one during which trade with other countries is officially documented.

 The Fourth Dynasty heralded the height of the pyramid-building age.
 The peaceful rule of the Third Dynasty allowed artistic expressions to flourish.
 Building experiments done by King Sneferu led to the evolution of mastaba tombs into the smooth-sided pyramids like those seen on the Giza Plateau.
-No other period in Egyptian history equaled the accomplishments achieved during the Fourth Dynasty.
+According to some historians, no other period in Egyptian history equaled the accomplishments achieved during the Fourth Dynasty.